 Key Challenges in the Energy Sector

 The region still faces significant challenges in energy development and usage.
-The Regional Infrastructure Development Master Plan highlights the following issues:
+The Regional Infrastructure Development Master Plan Assessment Report of 2019 highlights the following issues:

-- Only 5% of rural areas in the region have any access to electricity;
+- Only 32% of rural areas in the Region have access to electricity;

 - An electricity shortage has strained the region since 2007.
-Although this shortage is expected to be corrected by 2014, projects intended to address the shortage lag behind deadline due to lack of funding;
+Although this shortage was expected to be corrected by 2019, projects intended to address the shortage lag behind deadline due to lack of funding;

-- Low tariffs, poor project preparation, issues with Power Purchase Agreements, and absent regulatory frameworks stunt investment and financing in the energy sector;
+- Slow migration to cost reflective tariffs, inadequate project preparation, issues with Power Purchase Agreements, and absent regulatory frameworks stunt investment and financing in the energy sector;

 - Weak infrastructure and foreign commitments inhibit use of the region’s abundant petroleum and natural gas resources; and